muhammadalisaleem/Classic-Snake-Game/README.md

 ## 📜 Description
 This project is a classic **Snake Game** implemented entirely in **8086 Assembly language** targeting the DOS environment.
 The game runs in text mode (80x25) and uses BIOS interrupts and direct video memory access for input handling and display output.

 Control the snake with arrow keys to eat food, grow longer, and avoid running into yourself.
-The game ends when the snake collides with its own body.
+The game ends when the snake collides with its own body or the boundary.

 ---